-- Outcome A: an ability to apply knowledge of mathematics, science, and engineering. - Outcome B: an ability to design and conduct civil engineering experiments, as well as to analyze and interpret data. - Outcome C: an ability to design a civil engineering system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - Outcome D: an ability to function on multi-disciplinary teams. - Outcome E: an ability to identify, formulate, and solve civil engineering problems. - Outcome F: an understanding of professional and ethical responsibility. - Outcome G: an ability to communicate effectively. - Outcome H: the broad education necessary to understand the impact of civil engineering solutions in a global, economic, environmental, and societal contexts.
+Outcome A: an ability to apply knowledge of mathematics, science, and engineering.

+Outcome B: an ability to design and condu uct civil engi ineering expe riments. as well as to analyze engineering experiments, as well as to analyze and interpret data.

+Outcome C: an ability to design a civil engineering system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.

+Outcome D: an ability to function on multi-disciplinary

+Outcome E: an ability to identify, formulate, and solve civil engineering problems.

+Outcome F: an understanding of professional and ethical responsibility.

+Outcome G: an ability to communicate effectively.

+Outcome H: the broad education necessary to understand the impact of civil engineering solutions in a global, economic, environmental, and societal contexts.

-Outcome I: recognition of the need for, and an ability to Outcome J: engage in life-long learning. a knowledge of contemporary issues necessary for engineering practice.
+Outcome I: recognition of the need for, and an ability to

+engage in life-long learning.

-Outcome K: an ability to use the techniques, skills, and modern engineering tools.
+Outcome J: an ability to use the techniques, skills, and

+modern engineering tools.